Leuce: Hades’s First Love and the White Poplar Myth

 Through Leuce, even the feared Underworld showed a softer side.
 Her tale blended love, loss, and transformation, revealing beauty within Hades’ realm and offering comfort to those who believed in Elysium’s promise.

-Symbolism of the White Poplar
+The Symbolism of the White Poplar Tree

 The white poplar, born from Leuce’s transformation, carried deep symbolic meaning in Greek mythology.